 Congenital anosmia (babies born without the sense of smell)

 Chemical injury to the nose.

-If the cause of anosmia is a cold, sinus infection, or allergy, it usually gets better on its own in a few days.
+If the cause of anosmia is a cold, COVID, sinus infection, or allergy, it usually gets better on its own in a few days.
 In case it does not, then it is better to consult a doctor.
 The doctor might prescribe decongestants, antihistamines, steroid nasal sprays, or antibiotics (if it is a bacteria infection).

 If the cause is nasal obstruction, then the doctor will perform a procedure to straighten the nasal septum or remove nasal polyps.